 Ransomware is a particularly insidious category of malware that can lock computers, encrypt files, or both, and hold them for ransom.
-There are many different ransomware strains that can vary in their functionality and infection capabilities.
-And as you may have noticed, some ransomware strains also have colorful names.
+Many different ransomware strains can vary in their functionality and infection capabilities.
+And as you may have noticed, some ransomware strains also have colourful names.
 What do the ransomware names mean, and what makes one ransomware different from the next?

 Ryuk